wn5865/natour/readme.md

 ## How To Use

+### Sign up and log in

+- First sign up and login to Natours
+- You're gonna get a welcome email from Natours if your email address is valid
+- You can go to user profile page through the link in the email

 ### Book a tour

-- Sign up and login to the site
-- Search for tours that you want to book
+- Decide what tour you want to purchase
-- Select a tour date
+- Select a date when the tours starts
 - Book a tour
-- Proceed to the payment checkout page
+- Proceed to the checkout page
-- Enter the card details (Test Mode):
+- Enter the payment details (no actual transaction occurs):
   ```
-  - Card No. : 4242 4242 4242 4242
+  - Card No. : 4242 4242 4242 4242 (valid card number for test mode)
   - Expiry date: any future dates
   - CVV: any 3-digit numbers
   ```